watsonwork/watsonwork-helloworld/README.md

 Navigate to the **Apps** tab for that space and add the **Sender** app to it.

-You're now ready to use the sample app to send a message to Watson Work!
+You're now ready to use the sample app to send a message to a space!

 Back in the terminal window, do the following:
 ```sh